 A local anesthetic is used to numb the tooth that is receiving the dental crown, so the procedure shouldn’t be painful.
 You may feel some soreness after the procedure, but this should pass.

 Dental crowns can come loose as a result of tooth damage or decay.
 We will monitor the condition of your dental crown during routine dental care visits.
 If you notice any changes in the fit or comfort of your crown, or if the crown falls out, contact our office right away.
 We will give you advice on how to address the problem.
 Our staff can also help you schedule an appointment.

 Do you have damaged or weak teeth?
-Strengthen your teeth and dental restorations with dental crowns.
+Strengthen your teeth and dental restorations with dental crowns in Charlotte, NC.
 Call Stewart Dental Group today at 704-255-4256.
-You can also request an appointment with our professional team online today.
+You can also request an appointment with our dental team online today.